RuleShi/VLA-Embodied-Intelligence-Survey/README.md

 ### ⭐ Give us a star if you find this survey useful! ⭐

 To the best of our knowledge, this work provides a comprehensive survey of **Vision-Language-Action (VLA) models and emerging paradigms toward general-purpose embodied intelligence**.
-We systematically review the evolution of embodied intelligence, covering **VLA architectures, efficient deployment, scene generalization, capability expansion, and predictive paradigms including Video-Action Models (VAMs) and World Action Models (WAMs)**.
+We systematically review the evolution of embodied intelligence, covering **VLA architectures, efficient deployment, scene generalization, capability expansion, predictive paradigms including Video-Action Models (VAMs) and World Action Models (WAMs), as well as real-world applications, open challenges, and future research directions**.

 We will continue to UPDATE this repository with the latest advances in embodied intelligence research, so stay tuned! 🚀✨ We hope this survey can provide useful insights and inspiration for researchers and practitioners interested in general-purpose embodied AI. 🤗